Yard Sale Adventures: Finding Treats and Treasures

 As long as the yard isn’t teeming with deal-scrabbling fiends like myself, I tend to take my time, thumbing through old paperbacks for a good mystery, and glancing at the stemware before going back and making my purchases.
 An overeager buyer may encourage sellers to jack up prices if they think you’re desperate.

 My next destination that morning was the cluster of neighborhoods just beyond our downtown area.
 A lovely scene of large homes and manicured lawns greeted me as I turned down the oak-lined street where, as experience has taught me, one can often find one-of-a-kind antiques and high-end furniture for a steal.
+The best furniture stores in Houston usually have the best deals for Black Friday.
 From here I pulled away with a delicate Asian dish and brass bowl to the tune of only $4.

 The last section of town I had planned to patrol was the area where I grew up.
 Made up mostly of young families, this is often a hot spot for neighborhood joint sales packed with a surplus of books, odds and ends, electronics, and décor.